AsetCoder/mini-cource-platform/README.md

 In This Project Have Some Interesting Things⚙️
 Have Simple User 👨
 Have a Admin 👨‍💻
-Have Courses with vide and can create only Admin📖
-Have Categories includes Courses📂
+Have Courses with video and can create only Admin📖 Have Categories includes Courses📂
 Have Leanguages includes Courses📂
 And Have Mini Simple Payment 💳